-On machines where an address involving more than one register is as cheap as an address computation involving only one register, defining ADDRESS\COST to reflect this can cause two registers to be live over a region of code where only one would have been if ADDRESS\COST subsequent accesses occur to other fields in the same word of the structure, but to different bytes.
+On machines where an address involving more than one register is as cheap as an address computation involving only one register, defining ADDRESS\COST to reflect this can cause two registers to be live over a region of code where only one would have been if ADDRESS\COST were not defined in that manner.
+This effect should be considered in the definition of this macro.
+Equivalent costs should probably only be given to addresses with different numbers of registers on machines with lots of registers.